 6. Cracked or Chipped Teeth

 Cracked and chipped teeth can be rather painful and particularly sensitive.
 When a tooth is cracked or chipped, the sensitive layer of your tooth is exposed, causing you to feel pain and sensitivity.
 Schedule a visit with your dentist as soon as possible to address the problem before it gets worse.

 7. Gum Disease

 can also cause tooth sensitivity.
-The gum line often recedes with gum disease, revealing the dentin in your teeth.
-Dentin is the tissue beneath tooth enamel that, when exposed, results in tooth sensitivity.
+The gum line often recedes with gum disease, revealing the tooth roots.
 Be sure to keep up with your oral care routine and see your dentist regularly to reduce your risk of developing gum disease.

 If you’re experiencing tooth sensitivity, try following some of the suggestions listed above.
 Also, be sure to schedule an appointment with your dentist to get to the root of your tooth sensitivity and find a solution.

-To learn more about our Shelby Township dentists and the services we offer, please contact us here or call us at 586.799.4240.
+To learn more about our Shelby Township dentists and the services they offer, please contact us here or call us at (586) 799-4240.
 Our dental professionals strive to be the very best at providing patients with optimal care while making them feel right at home here in Shelby Township, MI.